 Live Oak

-One of the south’s most iconic trees, live oaks are large, elegant trees that grace many landscapes with their deep and inviting shade.
-As they can grow more than 60 feet tall with branches that spread out over 100 feet, live oaks require a lot of space.
-But, if you have room for them, live oaks can add some “southern charm” to your landscape and, if planted in the right place, will likely live in your landscape for generations.
-There are a number of examples of live oak trees that are several hundred years old, like the Cellon Oak, right here in Gainesville.
+But, if you have room for them, live oaks can add some “southern charm” to your landscape, and if planted in the right place, they will likely live in your landscape for generations.
+There are a number of examples of live oak trees that are several hundred years old, like the Cellon Oak right here in Gainesville.

 Loquat